Mr-Anonymous002/Invoke-ADLabDeployer/README.md

+# Note February 17, 2019 #
+Mr. Pond : I can't get the original working (try on sever 2016), if I'm correct script contain some bug... this fork is a fix and just make it working.

+I'll do some code improve base on original idea.

 # Goal of the project #
 Automated deployment of Windows and Active Directory test lab networks.
 Useful for red and blue teams.